 Step Nine: Trim Your Card to Size!

--If you positioned your image in the lower left corner all you have to do is trim it at the 5″ mark on your ruler and then again at the 10″.
+–If you position your design in the lower-left corner in Procreate, all you have to do is trim it at the 5″ mark on your ruler and then again at the 10″.

 –If you’re using the designs I provided which are centered- Cut 3/4″ off the width on each side of the design so your paper is 7″ wide.
 Trim ” off the bottom of the design and then trim the top to make it 10″.